simonw/datasette-template-sql/README.md

 Datasette plugin for executing SQL queries from templates.

+## Examples

+[www.niche-museums.com](https://www.niche-museums.com/) uses this plugin to run a custom themed website on top of Datasette.
+The full source code for the site [is here](https://github.com/simonw/museums) - see also [niche-museums.com, powered by Datasette](https://simonwillison.net/2019/Nov/25/niche-museums/).

+[simonw/til](https://github.com/simonw/til) is another simple example, described in [Using a self-rewriting README powered by GitHub Actions to track TILs](https://simonwillison.net/2020/Apr/20/self-rewriting-readme/).

 ## Installation

 Run this command to install the plugin in the same environment as Datasette: